 You may qualify for spousal maintenance payments after divorce, which can provide you with sufficient funds to cover your health insurance payments.
 Your divorce attorney can argue for maintenance on a variety of grounds, including your realistic earning capacity and any impairment of your earning capacity that resulted from your devoting time to domestic duties.

 If you have concerns about your ability to become self-sufficient after a divorce, talk to our DuPage County divorce attorneys.
 Prior to filing for divorce, there are steps you can take to get your finances in order.
-Call Mevorah Law Offices LLC at 630-932-9100 for a free initial consultation.
+Call Mevorah & Giglio Law Offices at 630-932-9100 for a free initial consultation.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: